matthewjkang/Evisort-DataMigrationScript/README.md

 2. Certain PDF's are unreadable, but this is because the actual PDF within the zipfile contains a broken PDF.
     - Only occurs in certain documents that have a version number.
 The non-versioned PDF is valid though.
     - I can fix this easily by using the non-versioned PDF.
+3. Do not give me a zip bomb 😐